Ukrainian-History/autoBWF/README.md

 ![screenshot of GUI](screenshot.png)

-Also included are two command line programs to simplify the creation of derivative files. `autolame.py` is a wrapper for the `lame` MP3 encoder that automatically transfers Wave BWF, RIFF, and XMP metadata to appropriate ID3v2 and XMP. `autosplice` is a wrapper that generates `sox` commands from an EDL-like text file to splice audio from multiple input files, while also
+Also included are two command line programs to simplify the creation of derivative files. `autolame.py` is a wrapper for the `lame` MP3 encoder that automatically transfers Wave BWF, RIFF, and XMP metadata to appropriate ID3v2 and XMP. `autosplice` is a wrapper that generates `sox` commands from an EDL-like text file to splice audio from multiple input files, while also providing means to do basic fade in/out and audio level compression.
 ### Requirements

 This code requires